Canon 80D vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the GH5s are recent models that feature in their makers' current product line-up.
+Both the 80D and the GH5s are recent models that are part of the current product line-up.
 The 80D replaced the earlier Canon 70D, while the GH5s does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 80D vs Panasonic GH5s

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Panasonic GH5s – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D: